femke77/pet-adoption-server/README.md

   Match users with the pet of their dreams.

-  This is the server side.
+  This is the server side of a app using headless architecture.
 The client is located at https://github.com/femke77/pet-adoption-client

+  This app uses session authentication for no good reason other than for me to practice since I've been doing a ton of JWT lately.

   ## Table of Contents 📖